Product Design

 Maths and Science skills, knowledge and understanding underpin the theory and practice of design and technology.
 These skills will be embedded within the examination of this qualification.

-Grade 6 or above in GCSE D&T (not required if subject wasn't studied at GCSE).
-Grade 5 or above in GCSE Maths.
+Grade 6 or above in GCSE D&T. Grade 5 or above in GCSE Maths.